davidonete/tiled_integration_plugin/index.md

 * Batch asset replace tool
 * Batch modify sprite pivot point tool
 * Batch flipbook extractor tool
+* Blueprint support for Tile Map and Tile World actors

 **Note:** This tool expects the user to use Tiled as the main Tile Map and Tile Set editor, completely replacing the Unreal Engine Tile Map and Tile Set editor.
 Doing changes such as modifying tiles, layers, collisions and/or dimensions directly into Unreal Engine is not supported and can lead to issues.